fanifrancs/text-iq/README.md

 # Text-IQ
-Inspired by JS string methods, I built this simple app to perform some basic operations on text.
-Operations include keystroke/character count, finding & replacing etc. Please update your browser to avoid any unexpected behaviour.
+Inspired by JS string methods, Here is a straightforward application for carrying out essential tasks on text.
+These tasks include character counting, keystroke analysis, locating and substituting text, among others.
+To ensure a smooth experience, kindly consider updating your browser to prevent any unforeseen glitches.